Erotikon (1929 film): Release

 The premiere was held in Karlovy Vary on 27 February 1929.
 The movie was praised by critics for its Soviet-style montage and visual storytelling through symbolic imagery; however, most journalists criticised its weak story.

 Versions

-In 1933 Czech and German sound versions were made with the music by Erno Košťál.
+In 1933 Czech and German sound versions were made with music by Erno Košťál.
 Both versions were substantially cut.
-The movie was reconstructed by Czech Film Archive in 1994 with new chamber music by Jan Klusák.
+The movie was reconstructed by the Czech Film Archive in 1994 with new chamber music by Jan Klusák.
 Klusák composed alternative music score for full orchestra in 1995.
+A digital restoration was presented in Prague in January 2026 with a new music score by Jana Vöröšová.